speedscale/docs/docs/guides/dlp.md

 Some redaction behavior for HTTP could differ from your expectations, particularly with JSON data, where blocked keys will have values that are complex data types like a JSON array or object.
-In these cases, the number of entries and the sub-keys will remain, but each value will be set to `-REDACTED-`.
+In these cases, the number of entries and the sub-keys will remain, but each value will be set to its redacted string form.

 For example, with a nested JSON object: